TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-18-symfony33-di-symplify-deprecations.md

         autowire: true
 ```

-All services in this config will be now autowired.
+All services in this config will be autowired now.
 You can use it in any `.yml` file.

 ## [ServiceDefinitionDecorator](https://github.com/DeprecatedPackages/ServiceDefinitionDecorator)

-This packages helped with service tagging and method calls by type.
+This package helped with service tagging and method calls by type.

 ### Before